 The working world has completely shifted since the outbreak of COVID-19.
 In fact, approximately 74% of professionals expect remote work to become the standard for years to come.
-It’s now more clear than ever that remote hiring is more than just a trend; it’s the future of work.
+It’s now more clear than ever that this is not only a remote hiring trend; it’s the future of work.

 In the following article, we’ll walk you through the ins and outs of remote hiring – from sourcing and screening candidates to online interviews and effective onboarding.